Your home’s water safety depends on properly functioning backflow prevention devices. When was the last time you had yours tested?

 - Protecting from freezing: If you live somewhere cold, make sure your backflow preventer is insulated.
 Freezing can cause serious damage.

-- Keeping the area clear: Don’t let plants or debris build up around your device.
+- Keep the area clear: Don’t let plants or debris build up around your device.
 It needs good airflow to work properly.

 These simple steps can help extend the life of your backflow preventer and catch problems early.